 Also known as antifreeze, coolant is a liquid that runs through your car’s radiator and cooling system.
 Typically, the red or green liquid is diluted with water.
 The coolant performs several important functions within your cooling system: it keeps the water in the radiator and engine from freezing in the winter, it keeps the water from overheating in the summer, it lubricates all of the components of the system, and it prevents the water from rusting and corroding the system’s internal components.

 If you’re ready to schedule a cooling system flush for your vehicle, contact Seeburg Service Center today.
 We have been in the auto repair business since 1972, and although we specialize in mufflers and exhaust systems, our expertise extends to all sorts of car repairs and maintenance, including cooling system flushes.
-Our three auto shops are locally owned and operate in Fayetteville (AR), Springdale (AR), and Rogers (AR).
+Our two auto shops are locally owned and operate in Fayetteville (AR) and Rogers (AR).
 To contact our efficient, knowledgeable mechanics, simply give us a call or schedule an appointment online.
 We look forward to hearing from you!